-Hearty, healthy, protein-rich soup that will help keep those cold weather days at bay while leaving you full and energized.
+Hearty, healthy, protein-rich lentil egg drop soup that will help keep those cold weather days at bay while leaving you full and energized.

-Egg-drop soup may indeed be one of my most favourite types of soup in the entire world.
+Lentil egg-drop soup may indeed be one of my most favorite types of soup in the entire world.
 The concept is simplistic genius, it’s delectable and can genuinely be enjoyed without feeling guilty.

 Are eggs good for you?